-I photographed this male Widow Skimmer Dragonfly on one of my walks near the Ouachita National Forest here in Arkansas.
-I’m not good with identifying Dragonflies, so I hope I got this one correct.
-Theses are large Dragonflies that are common in this area.
+Hi there!
+I wanted to share a photo of a Male Widow Skimmer Dragonfly that I took on one of my walks near the Ouachita National Forest in Arkansas.
+I’m no expert when it comes to identifying dragonflies, but I’m pretty sure I got it right.
+These large dragonflies are common in the area.

-I was hand holding my Canon EOS 7D Mark II Camera with the Canon EF 100-400 mm f/4.5-5.6L IS II lens.
-I was shooting in aperture priority mode (AV) with a shutter speed of 1/800 of a second at f5.6 and the ISO at 800.
-White Balance set on auto.
-I was using single point, continuous auto focus with evaluative metering.
+For the photo, I was using my Canon EOS 7D Mark II Camera with the Canon EF 100-400 mm f/4.5-5.6L IS II lens.
+I had the camera set to aperture priority mode with a shutter speed of 1/800 of a second, f5.6 aperture, and ISO 800.
+I also had the white balance set to auto.
+I was hand-holding the camera and using single point, continuous auto-focus with evaluative metering.